Have you wondered about hypnosis but didn't know how to ask about it?

 What can happen in hypnosis can be impressive too.
 I regularly help people learn how to give their unconscious the message that it's time to relax or go into a different mode.
 And I regularly work with people to let go of past traumatic experiences or fears.
 I also help people learn how to connect to their unconscious abilities or knowledge in fascinating ways.
 Sometimes, the results of these ways utilizing trance states come quite quickly--much more quickly than in talk therapy.

-You may have the idea that in hypnosis, someone puts ideas in your head, like, “from now on, when you see a cigarette, you’ll feel anxious, and you’ll never want to smoke again.”
+You may have the idea that in hypnosis, someone puts ideas in your head, like, “from now on, when you see a cigarette, you’ll feel nauseous.”
 This is what’s called a direct suggestion.
 I’ll talk more about this later in my blog series.
 For now, you should know, this is only a small part of what hypnosis actually is.

 On the other hand, if you've seen hypnosis in movies--for instance, the recent movie Get Out!--you may have an impression that hypnosis is something like mind control.
 This is a misconception.